Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Results: Comparing theory to simulations and stability regimes

 \citet{hws16} already performed extensive verification of the interFoam solver's use for simulating viscous fingering in a Hele-Shaw cell of constant depth.
 Importantly, they showed that simulations can capture quite accurately experimental and theoretical predictions about the length and width of a \emph{single} finger, as in the classical \citet{Saffman1958} experiments and analysis.

 In this subsection, we explore flows in angled Hele-Shaw cells with different capillary numbers for converging ($\alpha < 0$), parallel ($\alpha = 0$) and diverging ($\alpha > 0$) cell geometries as cataloged by the `cases' in Table~\ref{tab:RegimeVal}.
 We wish to verify the linear stability theory from Sec.~\ref{sec:linear} through numerical simulations.
 Before we discuss the numerical results in detail, it is instructive to make a few remarks.
 First, the linear analysis holds, strictly speaking, only at the moment of initiation (onset) of instability.
 Nevertheless, the linear analysis is generally used in the literature to describe the unstable interface's evolution.
 Additionally, here for simplicity and for consistency with some previous analyses, only one Fourier mode was used to represent the perturbation.
 At later times in the displacement process, the simulations capture the full nonlinear unstable interface evolution, which is expected to be qualitatively similar (but quantitatively different) than the prediction of the linear analysis.
 This specific point is of interest to us in the present work.
-While linear theory cannot be expected to provide precise quantitative predictions about the interface's evolution in the unstable regimes (instead, direct numerical simulations provide the precise predictions), linear theory correctly delineates the stability regimes and their transitions in the capillary number--depth gradient, i.e., $(Ca,\alpha)$, space.
+Even when linear theory does not provide precise quantitative prediction about the interface's evolution (and, instead, direct numerical simulations must be used), linear theory correctly delineates the stability regimes and their transitions in the capillary number--depth gradient, i.e., $(Ca,\alpha)$, space.

 The first verification results are presented in Fig.~\ref{fig:val} for each of the three types of Hele-Shaw cells in panels (a), (b) and (c).
-The finger's length, defined as $\xi(t) := \max_y[\zeta(y,t)] - \zeta_0(t)$ (left panels) and growth rate $\dot{\lambda}(t)$ (right panels), which is calculated from the simulation data as $\dot{\lambda}(t) = [1/\xi(t)]d\xi/dt$, are plotted as functions of time.
 Solid and dotted lines refer to numerical and theoretical results, respectively.
 Lines with different symbols represent different cases from Table~\ref{tab:RegimeVal} with different inlet capillary numbers $Ca_{in}$.
+The finger's length $\xi$ (left panels) and growth rate $\dot{\lambda}(t)$ (right panels) are plotted as functions of time.
+The theoretical predictions are computed from Eqs.~\eqref{eq:iface-perturb} and \eqref{eq:GR} with $\xi(t) = \max_y[\zeta(y,t)] - \zeta_0(t)$.
+Numerical results are post-processed from the simulation data; the finger's length is calculated as $\xi(t) = \{ \max_y[\zeta(y,t)] + \min_y[\zeta(y,t) \}/2$, and the growth rate is calculated as $\dot{\lambda}(t) = [1/\xi(t)]d\xi/dt$ using the cubic-spline interpolation with smoothing available in SciPy \citep{SciPy}.